gffuentes/gffuentes.github.io/_posts/2016-10-15-s3-photo-album.md

 **Image Resizing**

-I created the image resizing aspect as part of the original Sinatra application, so I kept using the ruby script and manually uploading the images to s3 in their corresponding folders.
+I created the image resizing aspect as part of the original Sinatra application, so I kept the ruby script for image manipulation and manually uploaded the images to S3 in their corresponding folders.
 However, this could easily be updated to hit the AWS API and upload them automatically.

 If you have not used ImageMagick before, it is a really great command line tool for manipulating images in all sorts of ways - my three uses of it barely scratch the surface.
-Definitely check it out [here](http://www.imagemagick.org/script/index.php)!
+Learn more  [here](http://www.imagemagick.org/script/index.php)!

 I started off with the photo album saved locally.
 The script iterates through each image and performs the following using the ruby interface for ImageMagick called `rmagick`.